What do the plastic numbers mean?

 So really all the number codes are is an identifier.
 But here’s what they mean

 PET is clear, tough and solvent resistant.
 It can be coloured, but will still be transparent.
 This the most used plastic, it’s widely recycled but also very cheap as a virgin plastic.

-You’ll find PET plastic in water bottles, soft drink and sport drink bottles, fruit juice bottles, clear condiment bottles, peanut butter, vegemite and jam jars, fruit punnets and clear plastic meat trays.
-Cleaning products in clear bottles will also be PET
+You’ll find PET plastic in water bottles, soft drink and sport drink bottles, fruit juice bottles, clear condiment bottles, peanut butter jars, fruit punnets and clear plastic meat trays.
+Cleaning products in clear bottles will also be PET.

 When PET is used as a fibre in textiles it is called polyester.
 It is used in clothing, pillow fillings and other items.